Scientific Opinion Summarization: Paper Meta-review Generation Dataset, Methods, and Evaluation: Experiments

-Higher standard metric results indicate better summarization, but not necessarily better opinion summarization.
+Higher standard metric scores indicate better summarization, but not necessarily better opinion summarization.
 ROUGE-L, BERTScore, SummaC, and DiscoScore do not consider the multifaceted nature of meta-review, which goes beyond summarization.
-Our method performs near average in BERTScore and SummaC and the highest in ROUGE-L and DiscoScore amongst the prompting baselines.
-When compared to extractive and abstractive methods, our method performs lower since some of them specifically account for maximizing semantic similarity.
+Our method performs near average in BERTScore and SummaC, and the highest in ROUGE-L and DiscoScore amongst the prompting methods.
+Compared to extractive and abstractive methods, our method achieves lower scores as some metrics measure semantic similarity which a high-quality measure review with its variablility may not score well in.
+Additionally due to the multifaceted nature of opinion summarization, reference-based metrics such as Rouge-L can be biased towards the reference, thus the elevated scores of the summarization methods.

 Evaluators like G-Eval and GPTLikert favor specific dimensions given in their prompts.
 Our method shows promising results in both G-Eval and GPTLikert due to the carefully constructed and revised prompts.
 Most prompting methods also outperform extractive and abstractive methods.